adactiveasia/adsum-react-components/packages/adsum-modal-asia/README.md

     typically located on your_project_folder/src/rootReducer.js
     - import the reducer :
     ```import { ModalReducers } from '@adactive/adsum-modal-asia';```
-    - add ScreenSaverReducers on your root reducer, for example:
+    - add ModalReducers on your root reducer, for example:
     ```
         const appState: AppStateType = {
         routing: routerReducer,